 - Buy and use a certificate with an app through the Azure portal.
 You can obtain certificates directly from a certificate authority and use them with your apps.
 You can't obtain them through the Azure portal.

 To create an ILB ASE:

-In the Azure portal, select New > Web + Mobile > App Service Environment.
+In the Azure portal, select Create a resource > Web + Mobile > App Service Environment.

 Select your subscription.

 Select or create a resource group.